Encouraging diversity and inclusion to nurture creativity and innovation

-To address these challenges, the D&I strategy contains a number of specific targets that are to be met by 2020.
+To address these challenges, the D&I strategy contains a number of specific targets:

 Towards more diversity & inclusion: Alstom’s global D&I framework

 Alstom is progressing towards its goal: the overall proportion of women managers or engineers in the company, for instance, increased from 18.6% in 2014 to 21.4% in 2019/20.

 To meet this goal, Alstom has developed a global D&I Framework aimed at raising managers’ and employees’ awareness and diffuse a culture of diversity and inclusion.

 As illustrated by the following chart, the framework is based on three pillars: Tell, Train & Track and sustained by Collective Enablers:

 Communicate internally and externally about the positive impact of Diversity & Inclusion via all communication channels, events and programmes

 Provide learning tools for all employees to sensitize on the importance of D&I and to develop more inclusive behaviours.